 Activepieces vs n8n: open-source automation compared

 The open-source automation market was n8n's territory for years.
-Then Activepieces arrived with a cleaner UI, a TypeScript-first architecture, and an MIT license (vs n8n's fair-code model).
+Then Activepieces arrived with a cleaner UI, a TypeScript-first architecture, and an MIT license.
 Both platforms now compete for the same audience: teams that want self-hosted workflow automation without vendor lock-in.
-GitHub stars tell part of the story — n8n has 50,000+ and Activepieces is growing rapidly past 10,000.
-The activepieces vs n8n comparison comes down to maturity vs modernity.

-Related reading: n8n alternatives, zapier vs n8n, zapier alternatives free, open-source workflow automation platform, workflow automation tools, zapier alternatives for developers, CodeWords integrations.
+Related reading: n8n alternatives, zapier vs n8n, open-source workflow automation platform, workflow automation tools, CodeWords integrations.

 TL;DR